101 Best Things to Do on Oʻahu, Hawaiʻi

 Alejandro’s Mexican Food is the best place to get tacos on Oʻahu!

-That being said, their main location in residential Kalihi is not exactly where you’d expect to find good Mexican food, as this is truly a local hole-in-the-wall!
+That said, their main location in residential Kalihi is not exactly where you’d expect to find good Mexican food, as this is truly a local hole-in-the-wall!

 However, if you’re driving to or from Kualoa Ranch from Waikīkī or taking the northeast route to Oʻahu’s North Shore, Alejandro’s is conveniently located just off the Likelike Highway on the town side of Oʻahu.